That dollar amount results from a 44.1% increase compared to $2.5 billion five years earlier starting in 2020.

 Below are exports from Moldova that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Moldova’s goods trail Moldovan importer spending on foreign products.

-Moldova has negative net exports and therefore international trade deficits under the mineral fuels-related product category, notably for refined petroleum oils, petroleum gases, electrical energy, then petroleum coal and coke.
+Moldova incurs negative net exports and therefore international trade deficits under the mineral fuels-related product category, historically for refined petroleum oils, petroleum gases, electrical energy, then petroleum coal and coke.

 Moldovan Export-Related Businesses